 Become a critical consumer of information related to social interaction and an insightful social observer.
 Prepare for graduate study or for positions in business, social services, government or politics, journalism, mass media, nonprofits and community organizations.
-View degree requirements in the Undergraduate Catalog.
+View degree requirements and course descriptions in the Undergraduate Catalog.

 Students who would like to combine the study of sociology or anthropology with geography or sociology with psychology may choose a combined major option involving these disciplines, with a concentration in either sociology or anthropology.
 Either combined major allows students to pursue an integrated curriculum of two majors that requires fewer units than the pursuit of the two majors separately.
 View degree requirements in the Undergraduate Catalog.

 Interested in an internship in sociology, anthropology, or criminal justice?
 Contact the internship coordinator in each program.

 Visit the Social Sciences Lab and access databases and statistical packages that can complement classroom learning and advance your research project.

 In recent years, students have participated in ethnographic and archaeological fieldwork programs in locations other than the United States, including the United Kingdom, Korea, Kenya and Mexico.